How to Plan for Vacation: 7 Ways to Pack More Relaxing Travel into Your Over-Scheduled Life

 People who plan their vacations used an average of 12 paid-time-off days to travel compared to the five days off used by non-planners.

-To start planning, you need ideas.
+To start planning, you need ideas for a travel destination.
 Read travel websites and blogs to find recommendations on where to go and what to do.
 Get input on where in the world you should go next.
-Read general travel sites like Nomadic Matt to get ideas for your next vacation.
-If you’re a foodie, read foodie sites, if you are a hiker, seek out information on great trails.
+Read general travel sites like Nomadic Matt to get ideas for your perfect vacation.
+If you’re a foodie, read foodie sites; if you are a hiker, seek information on great trails.
+Research is critical to making travel plans for the perfect family vacation.

 Where?